 Withdrawal from previously enjoyed activities

-If you are concerned that your child may be struggling with feelings of anxiety, contact Defining You for a free phone consultation, contact us via email, or schedule an appointment for an in-person intake.
-I look forward to hearing from you!
+If you are concerned that your child may be struggling with feelings of anxiety, contact Defining You for a free phone consultation, contact us via email, or schedule an appointment for an initial appointment.
+We look forward to hearing from you!